Competence Before Confidence

 Competence Before Confidence – Conclusion

-One common misconception about elite athletes and performers is that we often overestimate their level of confidence.
-We assume because of how skilled and experienced they are that they must feel supreme confidence.
-But this is far from true.
-Some performers never feel real confidence.
-Some performers are so plagued by self-doubt and performance anxieties and insecurities that they cannot feel confident before and when they are performing.
+Some performers never feel absolute confidence.
+Some performers are so plagued by self-doubt, performance anxiety, and insecurity that they cannot feel confident before or during performances.
 Yet they can still produce exceptional performance despite not feeling confident.
 How are they capable of this?
-Because they focus on competence instead confidence.
+Because they focus on competence instead of confidence.